yuya-katafuchi/covid-19_priority_measures_japan/README.md

 ## Description of files
 * `covid-19_priority_measures_japan.csv`: data file of the priority measures issued by the government of Japan.
-* `make_long_covid19_priority_measures_japan.R`: An R script of function which converts the above file into a long format data frame represented by a binary variable that indicates under which priority measures was issued.
+* `make_long_covid19_priority_measures_japan.R`: An R script of function which converts the above file into a long format data frame represented by a binary variable that indicates under which priority measures was issued and times.
 This also supports multiple declarations of priority measures.

 ## Description of columns in `covid-19_priority_measures_japan.csv`